hephaex/LunchBoxML/README.md

 ### How do I get started? ###

-* Current "official" Conduit builds can be installed through a [Click Once installer link.](http://provingground-lunchbox.s3-website-us-east-1.amazonaws.com/lunchbox.installer.application)
+* Current LunchBoxML builds as part of the official LunchBox installer [Click Once installer link.](http://provingground-lunchbox.s3-website-us-east-1.amazonaws.com/lunchbox.installer.application)
 * You can also build the Conduit project from the source code (Visual Studio 2015 C# Project)

 Requirements: